 What's great about this banner is we can use "Happy Birthday" for anyone and just change out the name.
 Hence the "B" in my paint picture, I made a different name banner for a first birthday of our friends child.
 She borrowed happy birthday and kept his name banner, which makes a nice homemade gift too.

 I'm thinking of making one of these for our mantle for Christmas.
-I spotted these on Pinterest....
+I spotted this one on Pinterest....

 *I shared this DIY at the following site(s):